jeff4/bionotes/_comp/astro2.md

 ***

 ## 3/16/2025
 * <del> Figure out what's wrong with the spacing of the newer post / older post functionality at the bottom of the `PostDetail.astro` layout file. </del> (This was fixed on 3/17.)
+* <del>For some reason, `Suggest changes` widget shows up on mobile viewport but not desktop viewport.
+Need to examine CSS to figure out why that is happening.</del> (This was fixed on 3/17.)
+* Fix size of new IG logo/icon at bottom.
+See next notes.
 * Figure how to fix Favicon in browser window.
 Something simple like a J in a box
-* For some reason, `Suggest changes` widget shows up on mobile viewport but not desktop viewport.
-Need to examine CSS to figure out why that is happening.
-* Move  `jeffhwang.me` custom domain from `a7` to `a1`.
-* Fix size of new IG logo/icon at bottom.
-See next notes.

 ***